NTAP/qvalve/README.md

 More examples are in the `tests` directory.

-See https://github.com/NTAP/quant/blob/14/bin/dtest.sh for an example for how to use this to automatically test a QUIC stack with docker containers.
+See https://github.com/NTAP/quant/blob/14/bin/dtest.sh for an example for how to use this to automatically test a QUIC stack with docker containers (via the `docker-compose` config in https://github.com/NTAP/quant/blob/14/docker-compose.yml).

 # Copyright